 - 1. Create the mapping file with appropriate mapping rules.
 The mapping file is one of the properties in the bootstrap file.
-Be sure that it is compatible with the mapping rules defined for synchronization. - Create the parameter file with the required details specifying the source as LDAP and the destination type as LDIF.
+Be sure that it is compatible with the mapping rules defined for synchronization. - 2.
+Create the parameter file with the required details specifying the source as LDAP and the destination type as LDIF.
 A sample parameter file, ldp2ldf.properties, is available in \$ORACLE_HOME/ldap/odi/samples.
 Make sure that binary attributes are specified as binary in the SrcAttrType field. - 3.
 Execute the syncProfileBootstrap command with a configuration file that contains: - The source is specified as an LDAP directory. - The destination type is specified as an LDIF. - 4.
-Check the \$ORACLE_HOME/ldap/odi/log/bootstrap.log and \$ORACLE HOME/ldap/odi/log/bootstrap.trc files for any errors. - Use bulkload. sh or the ldapadd command to upload the data to Oracle Internet Directory. - 6.
-To continue synchronization, use the updatechgnum operation of the manageSyncProfiles command to update the last change number, as follows:
+Check the NAME_OF_MANAGED_SERVER-diagnostic.log file for any errors.
+This file can be found in the following location: